 Private Vehicles from Jerusalem to Bethlehem

-Due to the fact that Bethlehem is under Palestinian control, you cannot hail a taxi in the street in Jerusalem to take you to Bethlehem.
-A private car can be arranged however, to collect you from your address and escort you to the city of Bethlehem.
-Vehicles of all size are available (from 3 passenger cars up to big buses) depending on group size, and this service is available every day.
+Because Bethlehem is part of the Palestinian Territories, it is not possible to take a taxi from Jerusalem to Bethlehem; Israelis are not permitted to enter.
+However, a private car can be arranged to collect you from your address and escort you to the city of Bethlehem.
+Vehicles of all sizes are available (from 3-passenger cars to big buses) depending on group size, and is available every day.
 Check here for transfers from Jerusalem to Bethlehem.

 Bus from Jerusalem to Bethlehem

-There is a public bus service from Jerusalem to Bethlehem, and two possible ways to get from Jerusalem to Bethlehem by bus.
+There is a public bus service from Jerusalem to Bethlehem and two possible ways to get from Jerusalem to Bethlehem by bus.
 The Palestinian bus company operates a public line from East Jerusalem Bus Station.
 Bus 21 operates from Jerusalem to Bethlehem, there is no timetable available but service is frequent.
-The cost is around 5 NIS, and journey time varies (there can be lengthy delays as this vehicle is designated for locals and does not bypass queues at checkpoints as tourist vehicles usually do.)
+The cost is around 5 NIS, and journey time varies (there can be lengthy delays as this local route does not bypass the queues at checkpoints as tourist transport usually does).

-All major Israeli car rental companies do not insure their cars for travel into the West Bank and therefore driving a rental car into Bethlehem is not possible.
+All major Israeli car rental companies do not insure their vehicles for travel within the West Bank.
+Therefore, taking a rental to Bethlehem is not possible.

 Interested in a multi-day Catholic experience?
-Check out our fully private Catholic tour packages in Israel.
+Check out our private Catholic tour packages in Israel.